Last known person texting with missing Utah student Mackenzie Lueck is cooperating with investigation: police

 “We know she was texting someone at the airport,” Doubt told Smith on Wednesday, adding that investigators were looking into it.

 Lueck flew to Salt Lake City from Los Angeles after attending her grandmother’s funeral, Lueck’s friend, Kennedy Stoner, told Fox News on Tuesday.
-Doubt said she was last seen meeting an unknown person at the park.
+Doubt said Lueck was last seen meeting an unknown person at the park.

 “I know [the funeral] was a very traumatic event for her,” Stoner said.
 “She was close with her grandma.
 She’s close with all of her family.
 And so, I had texted with her over that weekend, just letting her know that I was there for her, and if there was anything that I could do, but after that, I haven’t heard [anything].”

-Police told reporters on Tuesday they could not confirm the make or model of the vehicle that picked up Lueck from the airport or the description of the person at Hatch Park on June 17.
+Police told reporters on Tuesday they could not confirm the make or model of the vehicle that picked up Lueck from Hatch Park or the description of the person inside.

 “The description we have is vague.
 It could have been a male or a female,” Doubt told reporters, adding: “We have exhausted all avenues of determining that information and ask that person to please call us.”